anoduck/statement-of-user-rights/README.md

 Intro
 -----

-The Statement of User Rights is a critical response to certain "Code of Conduct" (i.e. COC) agreements that possess certain traits that constrain, limit, or exclude developers.
+The Statement of User Rights is a critical response to certain "Code of Conduct" (i.e. COC) agreements that have strayed far from the purpose for which they were originally used for.
+Originally these agreements were intended to provide some very basic and loosely defined groundrules for "play time with friends".
+Their purpose was geared toward inclusiveness and wide acceptance of others in order form a homogenous, congenial, and productive group of individuals.

+It is uncertain exactly when these agreements began to vere away from their original purpose, but currently they have taken a completely different direction, and are written with the intent to exclude others, constrain open participation, and limit independent critical reasoning.

-These traits are:
+The key traits of these Code of Conducts are:
 * Extension of the COC to include common end users, rather than solely binding contributors
 * Inclusion of biased political idealology.
 * Agreements intended to stifle freedom of expression and/or limit free thinking.